 For that reason, getting to know your officers is important, says Carol Williams-Nickelson, PsyD, former APAGS associate executive director.
 "They are students like you, dealing with the day-to-day issues of graduate student life," she says.
 "If you think APA or APAGS needs to hear a certain perspective, contacting your elected APAGS committee member is one way to communicate your ideas."

+APAGS posts openings on the nine-member elected committee — chair-elect and member-at-large positions — each winter.
 Check out the APAGS Election Information to submit an application and run for one of the following positions:

-Member-at-large, Communications Focus
+Member-at-large, Diversity Focus

-Member-at-large, Education Focus
+Member-at-large, Research/Academic Focus